 The neurotic subject finds his or her freedom in the distance between unconscious and conscious motivations.
 But the psychotic has lost this distance and hallucinates an entirely different relation to authority and power.
 It is one that bypasses society altogether during psychotic and creative periods, paying only lip service to them during the periods between episodes.
 His or her relation to the Name-of-the-Father is like that of an inexplicably absent father—there is no quilting point to the domain of signifiers that provides the normative subject with an awareness of what signifiers are supposed to do.
 The psychotic’s relation to verbiage is unhinged.
 Yet the Name-of-the-Father, like a real father, does not simply disappear; laws remain in place, subjects are constrained, power maintains itself.
-For the psychotic, the primordial signifier (the phallus) or Father’s Name reinstates itself in the Real, so that the subject hallucinates or “hears” voices; as Judge Schreber’s memoirs testify, the psychotic may well hear the Father’s voice as a divine or supernatural one, that calls him directly, offering both revelation and commanding his or her desire.
-Psychotic delusion makes the unconscious literal, thus further separating one from the normative “reality” of subjects fully integrated into the symbolic and its law.
-In this way psychosis plays out the redoubling of negation that resistant subjects experience under the Law of the Father and the juridical.
-Again, Wollstonecraft, Barrett Browning, and Brummell offer different but compelling versions of a non-redemptive negation at work, for although we are arguing that psychosis can also be culturally and historically symptomatic, it is never culturally or historically productive or eventful.
+For the psychotic, the primordial signifier (the phallus) or Father’s Name reinstates itself in the Real, so that the subject hallucinates or “hears” voices; as Judge Schreber’s memoirs testify, the psychotic may well hear the Father’s voice as a divine or supernatural one that calls him directly, offering revelation and commanding his or her desire.
+Psychotic delusion makes the unconscious literal, thus further separating one from the normative “reality” of subjects fully integrated into the Symbolic and its law.
+In this way, psychosis plays out the redoubling of negation that resistant subjects experience under the Law of the Father and the juridical.
+Again, Wollstonecraft, Barrett Browning, and Brummell offer different but compelling versions of a nonredemptive negation at work, for although we are arguing that psychosis can also be culturally and historically symptomatic, it is never culturally or historically productive or eventful.
 Its power lies in what it says about us, rather than what it achieves.
 Psychosis is always pathological in the sense that its symptoms reveal a distortion or disruption in the functioning of the Symbolic at either the individual or societal level (although Lacan also makes clear that psychosis, or at least the psychotic mechanism, is also normative at a certain stage of development).
-In terms of historical and cultural similarities between the U.S. under Trump and Regency Britain we could say that psychosis became normative in both periods, displacing neurosis (particularly hysterical and obsessional neuroses) as the normative pathology under patriarchal capitalism.
+In terms of historical and cultural similarities between the United States under Trump and Regency Britain, we could say that psychosis became normative in both periods, displacing neurosis (particularly hysterical and obsessional neuroses) as the normative pathology under patriarchal capitalism.
 Because of this norming of its symptoms, it is important to attend to psychotic expression, which is always in need of interrogation.
-During the years of Trump, such interrogation had become imperative in order to redirect cultural behaviors toward a more healthful relation to the symbolic.
-The three Romantic artists under scrutiny in this volume offer the occasion for reconsidering other instances of Romantic psychosis that have not been identified as such, or that have been interpreted otherwise and even ignored.
-In this sense Romantic Psychosis is an open call for more work to be done on texts and historical moments in the period that evince psychosis at either the personal or socio-cultural level, or both.
+During the years of Trump, such interrogation had become imperative in order to redirect cultural behaviors toward a more healthful relation to the Symbolic.
+The three Romantic artists under scrutiny in this volume offer the occasion for reconsidering other instances of Romantic psychosis that have not been identified as such or that have been interpreted otherwise and even ignored.
+In this sense, Romantic Psychosis is an open call for more work to be done on texts and historical moments in the period that evinces psychosis at either the personal or sociocultural level or both.

-Psychosis, tout court
+Psychosis, Tout Court